-Also from Balikpapan we can visit Kutai Reserve, located north of the Mahakam River and includes several lakes: Danau Maau, Santan, Besar and Sirapan.
+Also from Balikpapan we can visit Kutai National Park, located north of the Mahakam River and includes several lakes: Danau Maau, Santan, Besar and Sirapan.
 It is adjacent to the cities of Bontang and Sangatta and 120 km north of the provincial capital, Samarinda.
 There are several traditional Bugis settlements within the national park.

 This reserve is dominated by a lowland rainforest and has 958 species of flora, including 8 of the 9 genera in the Dipterocarpaceae family of the world, 41 species of orchids and 220 species of medicinal plants.
-The other types of vegetation include coastal mangrove forests, freshwater swamp forests and keranga forests.
+The other types of vegetation include coastal mangrove forests, freshwater swamp forests and Kerangas forests.

 The park provides habitat for 10 species of primates, 90 species of mammals and 300 species of birds.
 They include orangutan, Malay sun bear, sambar deer, banteng, brown leaf monkey, white-fronted leaf monkey, Miller langur, test monkey, Borneo gibbon, cloudy leopard, black flying squirrel, jaspered cat, flat-headed cat, yellow sable throat, seagatter and smooth-haired otter.

-His main task is the rehabilitation and release of orangutans, many of whom were rescued from heinous situations.
+Its main task is the rehabilitation and release of orangutans, many of whom were rescued from heinous situations.
 The primary objective is to reintroduce orangutans to ensure natural habitats in order to establish new viable long-term populations to reinforce the conservation of the species in nature.
 BOSF has already successfully released several orangutans.

-One of the achievements of the projects of which he is most proud are Forest Schools, which give orangutans natural and educational play areas in which to learn forest skills before returning to their enclosures to sleep at night.
+One of the achievements of the projects of which it is most proud is Forest Schools, which give orangutans natural and educational play areas in which to learn forest skills before returning to their enclosures to sleep at night.
 A new clinic and quarantine area has also been established, as well as many new forest cages for larger orangutans and a baby room for the little ones.